aparmendariz/mcf_docs/docs/source/FAQ.rst

 - **Where can I find the results of the OptimalPolicy class?**

   The results are stored mainly in two diccionaries which you can access once you have used the :py:meth:`~optpolicy_functions.OptimalPolicy.evaluate` and :py:meth:`~optpolicy_functions.OptimalPolicy.allocate` and :py:meth:`~optpolicy_functions.OptimalPolicy.solve` methods.
-Additionally, you can access further results stored in your instance of the :py:class:`~optpolicy_functions.OptimalPolicy` where you can access multiple dictionaries containing additional results.
+Additionally, you can access further results stored in your instance of the :py:class:`~optpolicy_functions.OptimalPolicy` class where you can access multiple dictionaries containing additional results.

   For more examples you can check out the :ref:`Getting Started <getting-started>` or the :doc:`user_guide`.